-Years ago, almost ate Christmas dinner in the UK at the same time, so as to be finished and settled down in time for the Queen's Speech, live on television at 3pm.
+Years ago, almost everyone ate Christmas dinner in the UK at the same time, to be finished and settled down in time for the Queen's Speech, live on television at 3 pm.

 Nowadays, the Queen records her speech, there are more television channels and most of them run the speech a few times during the day.
 Though that national tradition is a thing of the past, the elements of a traditional Christmas meal are still pretty much the same.

 Smoked salmon, served with buttered brown bread and a slice of lemon, or wrapped around some prawns, is a typical festive starter.

 Turkey long ago replaced goose as the most popular main course.
 But it is what the turkey comes to the table with that make it especially British.
 The accompaniments include:

 - chipolatas - small sausages - wrapped in bacon

 - roasted root vegetables, especially roasted parsnips which are sweet and moist

 - All kinds of potatoes.
 It seems that a scoop of buttery mash is never enough at Christmas time.
 The British table almost always includes piles of crispy, golden roasted potatoes - called roasties - best made in goose fat.